Gamma Trigonometry : Applications of Extended Sine and Cosine Functions to Engineering

 which can be more readily modeled and understood by replacing the particular case of the Pythagoras theorem by the general case of the Law of Cosines (that reduces to the Pythagoras theorem for γ=90 deg)

 whose differentiation leads to the more generalized governing equation [more than Eq.(23)].
-Note the coupling term −2mkx˙xcos(γ) by comparing Eq.(26) to Eq.(23).
-The differentiation is out of the scope of this paper, however, the solution to the governing equation is anticipated to be a replacement of the sine or cosine functions by the extended versions.
+Note the appearance of the new coupling term −mkx˙xcos(γ) by comparing Eq.(26) to Eq.(23).
+The mathematical differentiation process is out of the scope for this paper, however, the solution to the governing equation is anticipated to be achieved by replacing the functions sine or cosine with their extended or gamma versions.
 Also, from a normalized perspective, the Law of Cosines is satisfied by the extended sine and cosine functions [x=cos∗(α), y=sin∗(α) and z=1 are the normalized lengths of the sides of a scalene triangle], and expressed in non-dimensional form as

 Reys, B. J., Dingman, S., Nevels, N. & Teuscher, D. (2007).
 High School Mathematics: State-Level Curriculum Standards and Graduation Requirements.
 Center for the Study of Mathematics Curriculum. https://files.eric.ed.gov/fulltext/ED535222.pdf

 Teia, L. (2022).
 Gamma Derivatives of the Extended Sine and Cosine Functions for the Upgraded Mass-Spring Oscillatory System.
 Journal of Mathematics Research.
 (Reviewed and accepted.
 To be published soon)

 There was a factor of 2 missing.
 Thanks, now it is corrected.

 is this a new section?